 Use the Details view in Explorer to show the Folder column.

-Note: To switch to the Details view in Explorer in Windows Vista or Windows 7, you can press the “Change your view” button or press the ALT button on your keyboard to make the View menu visible and then choose Details.
+Note: To switch to the Details view in Explorer in Windows 7, you can press the “Change your view” button or press the ALT button on your keyboard to make the View menu visible and then choose Details.